Plotting in R#

 ../../_images/02b3790fb63012cab17ad36328760a40d7dfec281399ad5ffc53896647ae34e4.png

 Histograms are plotted using the function hist(), which allows us to plot the frequency distribution of a vector.
-You can use standard plotting arguments such as col, but also used the argument breaks to adjust the amount of bins.
+You can use standard plotting arguments such as col, but we can also use the argument breaks to adjust the amount of bins.

 %%R